maxmekiska/arguing_predictors/docs/docs/modify.md

     return input_b, real_value
 ```
-The following configurations are examples of how the system can be used full-cycle.
+The following configurations are examples of how the system can be used with live model training.
 In detail, these templates train the models in real time instead of loading a pre-trained model.
 This variation is also used in the demo version of the system in the main.py file.
 ```python3
 def individual_predictors_template0(training_df: DataFrame, input_batch: DataFrame, future_horizon: int, epochs: int) -> DataFrame:
     '''Handles the individual predictors by training them and feeding them the data to predict the specified future horizon.
 The following individual predictors are implemented: